Lydia Wanyoto

-Lydia Wanyoto Mutende (née Lydia Wanyoto), is a Ugandan lawyer, politician and diplomat, who served as the Deputy Special Representative of the Chairperson of African Union Commission (DSRCC), based in Addis Ababa, Ethiopia.
+Lydia Wanyoto Mutende (née Lydia Wanyoto), is a Ugandan lawyer, politician and diplomat, who is the Woman MP of Mbale City in the 12th parliament and serves as the Minister of State for Public Service.
+She served as the Deputy Special Representative of the Chairperson of African Union Commission (DSRCC), based in Addis Ababa, Ethiopia.
 From July 2014 until August 2014, she temporarily served as Head of the African Union Mission to Somalia.

 Early life and education

 Wanyoto was born in Mbale, in the Eastern Region of Uganda circa 1971.

 She attended Fairway Primary School, in Mbale, where she obtained her primary leaving education certificate.
 She transferred to Gayaza High School, in Wakiso District, where she obtained her Ordinary Level certificate (UCE).
 She completed high school at Makerere High School, where she obtained her High School Diploma.

 She was admitted to the Uganda Christian University (UCU), where she graduated with a Bachelor of Education in Languages, specializing in English literature, English language, French language and Kiswahili.
 She went on to obtain a Bachelor of Laws degree, also from (UCU).

 She followed that with a Diploma in Legal Practice, awarded by the Law Development Centre, in Kampala.
 Her first master's degree, a Master of Arts in Human Rights Law, was obtained from Makerere University, Uganda's largest and oldest public university.
 Her second master's degree, a Master of Arts in Gender and Women Studies, was also awarded by Makerere University.